Yousef-Emadi/Memeber_Product_On_Spring_Tymeleaf_Skeleton_MySQL/README.md

 - 8. Admin memberes has the ability to have a report of booked services, also create, modify or delete both member profiles and service profiles as well as sending email.
 - 9. All whitelable errors managed and designed proper pages for general errors and 403 and 404 numbers.
 - 10. All event handlers return the web pages instead of string messages. (no dead-end page)
+- 11. For more code readability, all the properties and fields of Entities has been set as "public".
+Clearly, in production phase we need to use setters and getters (private modifiers) to encapsulation of data to have more security.